Collaborative decision-making software: Technology factors that underpin enterprise CDM

 A BI CDM module is underpinned by three factors.

 1 Ease of use: CDM software follows the Web 2.0 self-service mindset.
 The collaborative components within the BI solution cater for a diversity of user ability and skill levels to ensure knowledge does not remain departmentalized.

 2 Fully integrated: Users must be able to discuss their analysis alongside their BI content.
-Picture this scenario: You’re using your BI tool to search for data on last month's sales results from the Americas.
-You find a startling anomaly – sales have skyrocketed compared to previous months.
-Why?
-What has been done differently?
-How can you replicate the results?
-If the CDM platform is within the BI tool, you can immediately start the investigation, inviting others into the conversation in full view of the data.
-There's no need to set up meetings and discussions in isolation from your data set.
-The collaborative process remains clearly documented in a single open-access space, and discussion remains on topic – the underlying information (data) is right there.
-To enable successful CDM, both your collaborative platform and information should be in the one place.
+When the CDM platform is within the BI tool, users can immediately start the investigation, inviting others into the conversation in full view of the data.

-3 Web-based: Being Web-based, the collaborative platform allows all relevant stakeholders to follow and contribute to discussion as it unfolds, regardless of location, time difference or device used to access it.
+3 Web-based: Being Web-based allows all relevant stakeholders to follow and contribute to discussion as it unfolds, regardless of location, time difference or device used to access it.

 Notable CDM modules in the Business Intelligence space

 Social BI and CDM software is still in its infancy according to Gartner, and remains underutilized.
 However, a handful of vendors in the BI marketplace offer CDM modules, including: